masaki-furuta/openshift-sno-automation/README.md

 │   ├── 🔑 id_rsa.pub
 │   └── 🧾 pull-secret.txt
 │
-└── 🧰 create-openshift-sno-structure_v88.sh  # 🚀 Main script for generating structure and configs
+└── 🧰 create-openshift-sno-structure.sh  # 🚀 Main script for generating structure and configs
 ```

 ---

 ## 🔧 What This Script Does

-The main script `create-openshift-sno-structure_v83.sh` performs the following:
+The main script `create-openshift-sno-structure.sh` performs the following:

 - Creates and sanitizes the working directory layout
 - Copies the user-provided `id_rsa.pub` and `pull-secret.txt` into `secrets/`